-"Use, possession, manufacturing, or distribution of marijuana, heroin, narcotics, or other controlled substances except as expressly permitted by law."
-UH Executive Policy EP 7.208, Part III(C)(2)(I)
+"Use, possession, manufacturing, or distribution or other unauthorized use of controlled substances or paraphernalia except as expressly permitted by law.
+Controlled substances include but are not limited to marijuana, methamphetamine, narcotics, and opioids."
+UH Executive Policy EP 7.208, Part IV(B)(14)